Kathleen Grantham graduated from the Mercer University, Walter F. George School of... more

 Kathleen Grantham graduated from the Mercer University, Walter F. George School of Law, Macon, Georgia in June, 1980 passing the bar and becoming licensed a few days later.
 She has remained a member of the bar in good standing since that time.
 Ms. Grantham was a partner in a local law firm in the early 1980's before establishing her own firm in 1983.
 Early in her practice Ms. Grantham h... view profile

-I focus on debt relief and bankruptcy, family law and divorce, and the rights of adult wards with guardians.
+My mission is to empower and advise clients in matters of family, home, and business.
 I hope that you will consider lawyers not only as experts that fix problems but also as counselors that help you avoid problems.
-Before my legal career, I worked as an electronic technician, a commercial driver, and a customer service rep, so I understand the challenges of surviving in t... view profile
+Before my legal career, I worked as an electronic technician, a commercial driver, and a customer service rep, so I understand the challenges of surviving in today's economy.
+I worke... view profile

 Clifford Carlson’s interests focus on consumer issues and business law.
 He is a... more